What is a Mutual Divorce?

 - The general rule of thumb is that the wife is paid 3 months of maintenance (whilst she observes her iddat).

 - Again, this is not a hard and fast rule, the woman can forego this, or the man can pay for longer than 3 months, this again is down to the mutual understanding of both partners.

-- Are their any Marital Gifts that need to be returned?
+- Are there any Marital Gifts that need to be returned?

-- Gifts given to the Bride at the time of the marriage are known as “Jehz” which is the absolute property of the wife’s.
+- Gifts given to the Bride at the time of the marriage are known as “Jehz” which is the absolute property of the wife.

 - However, anything that belongs to the husband is given the status of “benefits” that the wife may only have access to during wedlock.
 After marriage, they are his.

-- Although these factors may seem petty, cases like this currently burden the Judicial System of Pakistan from Session court all the way to Supreme Court.
+- Although these factors may seem petty, cases like this currently burden the Judicial System of Pakistan from Session Court to the Supreme Court.

 - Jointly owned items (Assets, Money in Joint Accounts, The house, etc.) are split at this stage.

 - This is the biggest factor of all.
 Will there be Joint Custody or Sole Custody?